Dennis Alexander Piano Festival and Competition

 - Determine which Category to select based on level of repertoire the student is performing.
 Please register for only ONE Category.

-- Select which of the three events the student would like to participate in on the registration form.
+- Select which of the four events the student would like to participate in on the registration form.

 The fee is $25 per student.
 Students select their activities on the application.
 We encourage students to participate in as many activities as they want to experience.
 When students are not participating in an event they can observe other events, practice piano and interact with other young pianists.
 Family members and teachers are encouraged to observe.